mdn/content/files/en-us/web/accessibility/aria/roles/menu_role/index.md

 For a menu to open, the user generally interacts with a menu button as the opener.
 The menu button must be focusable and respond to both click and keyboard events.
 When focused, selecting <kbd>Enter</kbd>, <kbd>Space</kbd>, <kbd>Down Arrow</kbd>, or the <kbd>Up Arrow</kbd> should open the menu and place focus on a menu item.

 The opening and closing of the menu toggles the [`aria-expanded="true"`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-expanded) attribute on the button.
 It is added when the menu is open.
 Removed or set to `false` when the menu is closed.
-It indicates that the menu is displayed and that activating the menu button closes the menu.
+The `true` value indicates that the menu is displayed and that activating the menu button closes the menu.
 Keyboard users should not be able to focus on the the menu button when the menu is open.

 The `menu` role was set on the {{HTMLElement('ul')}}, identifying the `<ul>` element as a menu.